fusesource/jvmassert/readme.md

 ## What does it actually do?

-Lets say you have simple class that is use the Scala assert method:
+Lets say you have simple class that is using the Scala assert method:

     class Example {